WindowsLies/BlockWindows/README.md

 hosts.bat Works with Windows 7 and 8.
 Appends current hosts file.
 Run from your Downloads directory.
 Doesn't work on Windows 10, copy hosts file to your router or firewall if using Windows 10

+hosts2.bat Blocks M$ hosts with firewall *BLOCKS most M$ sites OUTLOOK,HOTMAIL,ETC REM any you use*

 hosts DNS file of MS hosts to block

 hostlist MS Hosts file to blocking for router or firewall use